chinmayhegde/fodl/_posts/2022-01-16-representation03.md

   See this paper[^bengio] for an earlier depth-separation result for sum-product networks (which are somewhat less standard architectures).
 {:.remark}

-The proof uses the following high level ideas:
+Telgarsky's proof uses the following high level ideas:

   (a) observe that any ReLU network $g$ simulates a piecewise linear function.